WellthCare

 • No employer access to raw data: In the best systems, your employer sees only aggregated reports or anonymized trends—never your individual health information.
 This is a core feature of the WellthCare model, which automates funding and compliance without exposing personal data to the employer.

-By understanding your rights, choosing a benefits system that prioritizes privacy by design, and taking a few proactive steps yourself, you can confidently protect your personal health information.
-The goal is not just to comply with the law, but to build a system where your health and wealth grow together securely-so you can focus on getting healthier, not worrying about who sees your data.
+By understanding your rights, choosing a benefits system that prioritizes privacy by design, and taking a few steps yourself, you can confidently protect your personal health information.
+The goal isn't just to comply with the law—it's to build a system where your health and wealth grow together securely, so you can focus on getting healthier, not on who sees your data.

 ← Back to Blog